alchemy-color/color-negative-inversion/README.md

 * At this point you should see these layers loaded.

 <img width="321" alt="Screenshot 2024-09-25 at 16 53 59" src="https://github.com/user-attachments/assets/96f37038-3c20-4ce1-bed2-cd17e3edb6be">

-### Usage #1 - Inverting and developing in Photoshop
-1. Adjust the exposure and gamma sliders on the “Exposure/Contrast” layer to extract the full dynamic range of the negative.
-For very contrasted or dense negatives, start by moving the gamma correction slider to the left to reduce contrast, then lower the exposure.
-You can preserve some faded blacks at this point.
-The black point can be restored with the Levels layer upstream.
-2. Over and under-exposed parts of the negative fall outside its useful dynamic range.
-While it may be tempting to recover every bit of information, it is often better to clip these areas to pure black or white.
-Photoshop doesn't have a histogram in 32 bit mode.
-3. If desired, modify the LUT in the “Print Paper Contrast” layer using the provided paper contrast LUTs to achieve lifted blacks, compressed whites, or a combination of both.
-4. Set the black and white points on the “Levels” layer.
-The layer opacity is set to 25% by default to provide a broader operational range.
-5. Adjust white balance on the “White Balance” layer using the gray point sampling tool.
-The layer opacity is set to 50% by default, but you can increase it for a stronger effect.
-6. Adjust any other layers as needed.

-### Usage #2 - Editing in Lightroom
-1. A flat image can also be saved for further editing in Lightroom.
-Deactivate every layer above "Linear (negative) > Linear (positive)", save the image.
-Keep the "Negative Reversal" group active as it contains a necessary LUT.
-2. Open the image in Lightroom and edit to taste.
-3. This method allows for the usage of every Lightroom tool instead of Photoshop layers.
-4. Note that white balance editing in Lightroom won't be near as efficient as the 32 bit edits in Photoshop.

 ## Paper contrast LUTs
 file|function